humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

-An &eacute;chapp&eacute;e (also called an escape tone) is approached by step and left by leap in the opposite direction.
-The dissonant note must be metrically weaker than the note that preceded it and a note in another voice must start before the &Eacute;chapp&eacute;e and sustain at least until the end of the &Eacute;chapp&eacute;e.

 ###  Cambiatas notes (C, c, K, k) ###

+A *nota cambiata* is approaced by step and left by a leap of a third in the same direction.
+It must be metrically weaker than the note that preceded it.
+If after leaping a third, the melody moves a step in the opposite direction (thus filling in the note that was skipped over) the dissonance gets a `K` or `k` label for the long-form cambiata.
+If this change of direction does not occur then a `C` or `c` label is used.

 {% include verovio.html
 	humdrum-visible="false"
 	source="camb_dn"
-	scale="40"
-	pageWidth="1100"
+	scale="50"
+	pageWidth="1400"
 	tabsize="10"
 	spacingLinear="0.15"
 	spacingNonLinear="0.50"